 How to Make Faux Beams

 A client wanted a 24’ laminate beam covered in barn oak so we made these huge faux beams!!
+Check out my tutorial for a step-by-step guide to help you create your own!

 For the beams, I cut all my pieces at 8’ length.
 For each beam section, I ripped two 12” boards and one 8” board.